Skip to content

 Let's say that you're comfortable with your smart contracts and you want to deploy on the Moonbeam MainNet!
 The process isn't too different from what was just done, you just have to change the command's rpc-url from moonbase to moonbeam, since you've already added Moonbeam MainNet's information in the foundry.toml file:

-forge script Container.s.sol:ContainerDeployScript --broadcast --verify -vvvv --rpc-url moonbeam
+forge script Container.s.sol:ContainerDeployScript --broadcast --verify -vvvv --legacy --rpc-url moonbeam

 It's important to note that there are additional, albeit more complex, ways of handling private keys in Foundry.
 Some of these methods can be considered safer than storing a production private key in environment variables.